Thursday, September 30, 2021

 I will not say that I am still understanding everything perfectly, but I'm glad for all the resources available that act as training wheels for the uninitiated like me.
 The passion that the Baylor profs have for Dante is contagious.

 The digital versions I liked the most (clear without dumbed-down language) were by Clive James, Robert Durling, and Gerald J. DavisHenry Wadsworth Longfellow has a version that's free, which isn't too difficult if you are used to King James' English.
+Ironically, I ended up using Ciardi because I found an inexpensive set of his Comedia in English here in Brazil.
+His introductory commentary and footnotes have been extremely helpful.

 Anyone else read Dante?
 Are you reading along with the 100 Days challenge?
 Any more tips?